lcamichigan/active-chapter-bylaws/README.md

 ## Getting Started

 To make leases, you need [LuaTeX](http://www.luatex.org), which is free and cross-platform.
-You also need the OpenType version of the font [Linux Libertine](http://libertine-fonts.org).
+You also need the font [Libertinus](https://github.com/libertinus-fonts/libertinus).
 This is also free, and you’ll get it automatically when you install LuaTeX.

 ### On Windows